 Flicker Free offers several presets for different types of footage.
 They make it easy to get the right flicker removal settings very quickly, without reading a huge manual.
 These are the settings we’ve found to work well in our tests.
 They often remove flicker instantly or require very minor tweaking.
 Either way, the presets make excellent starting points to save your footage.
 Learn how to use the Flicker Free presets for an easy de-flicker workflow in this video tutorial.

 Video plugins should make your life easier.
 The software should be doing the hard work behind the scenes so you can get work done quickly without watching hours of training videos.
 Flicker Free is not a plugin you need to use all the time, but when you do have flicker on video footage there’s no need to re-learn it every time you use it.

-Analyzes on the Fly
+Analyze Flickering on the Fly